 There are two main accommodation districts in Chanthaburi; the newer part of town with the large, purpose built ‘international’ style hotels and then the more traditional types in the historic part of town.
 We recommend staying in the historic old town.
 There are no budget family rooms available in Chanthaburi and we opted for two rooms, which worked out more cost effective.

 They don’t do family rooms here, just doubles.
-We went for three of them and had each of the boys in with one parent (the grandparents cleverly opted for their own room to ensure a full night’s sleep – remember them?).
-The rooms were decorated in traditional teak style with en-suite bathroom, air-con and a fridge.
-One quirk was they didn’t have windows which might sound a negative but we actually quite liked it; it helped keep the room cool and ensured they were pitch dark during afternoon naps.
-The hotel very kindly provided a water heater which meant we could prepare warm milk for the boys – a nice gesture which they weren’t obliged to offer – very much in keeping with the high level of service we experienced throughout our stay.
+We went for three of them and had each of the boys in with one parent.
+Rooms are decorated in traditional teak style with en-suite bathroom, air-con and a fridge.
+One quirk is that the rooms have no windows which might sound a negative but we actually quite liked it; it helped keep the room cool and ensured they were pitch dark during afternoon naps.
+The hotel very kindly provided a water heater which meant we could prepare warm milk for the boys (a nice gesture which they weren’t obliged to offer) very much in keeping with the high level of service we experienced throughout our stay.

 The highlight of the hotel though was the communal balcony which looked out over the river.
 This was an absolute godsend as it allowed the non-kids to sit in comfy chairs, have the occasional beer and watch the river drift by whilst the kids ran around and played.
 It was perfect.

-We were quite lucky that there was no-one else staying at the hotel so we had sole use of the balcony – it might have been a bit different if other guests were trying to relax on the balcony as well.
+We were quite lucky that there was no-one else staying at the hotel so we had sole use of the balcony.
 Another bonus was that the rooms opened out onto the balcony so we could sit out there during naptime, safe in the knowledge that we (via the monitors) could keep an eye on the boys, all within actual sight of the rooms.

 Things to do in Chanthaburi